greenboxal/doggohub/doc/administration/container_registry.md

     }
     ```

-1. Save the file and [reconfigure GitLab][] for the changes to take effect.
+1. Save the file and [reconfigure DoggoHub][] for the changes to take effect.

 ---